Convergence Filters for Efficient Economic MPC of Non-dissipative Systems: VHEMPC WITHOUT TERMINAL STATE CONSTRAINTS

-Following the dual-mode MPC principle, we define the origin neighborhood ${{X}_{\psi }}:=\{x|V(x)\le \psi \}\subseteq {{X}_{f}},0<\psi \le \alpha $ where the terminal control law is activated thereafter.
-Finally, choosing any Iterative process, the convergence filter-based VHEMPC algorithm is provided below.
+At time $k$, once any iterative process is complete, the horizon $N_{k+1}$ is determined by (14), and FHOCP (6) is solved at time $k+1$, rolling forward.
+Following the dual-mode MPC principle, we define the set $\mathbf{X}_{\psi }:=\{x|V(x)\le \psi \}\subseteq {\mathbf{X}_{f}}, 0<\psi \le \alpha$, where the terminal control law $K(\cdot)$ is activated thereafter.
+Finally, by choosing any of the iterative processes (Process 1, 2 or 3), we provide the convergence filter-based VHEMPC algorithm below.

-\textbf{Remark 1.} The value of $\psi $ should be chosen as small as possible to enable the system to optimize the economic performance.

-\textbf{Remark 2.} In contrast to \cite{grune2014asymptotic, limon2006stability, muller2016economic, xiong2024two}, which usually requires typical long horizons when the terminal constraint is removed, the $N_0$ can be reduced by simply limiting the Lipschitz constant of ${{L}_{a}}(x,u)$ outside $X_f$.
-For instance, we can choose ${{L}_{a}}(x,u)$ as